USTCLink/STAT628-Module-2/README.md

 # STAT628-Module-2

+## Contents
+This is the repository for STAT628 module 2, group 8's project.
+The data folder contains the raw and cleaned data.
+The code folder contains the code.
+The rest folder's funtionalities are as indicatied by their folder names.

 ## how to run the code
 Download the bodyfat.csv at data file and run two R scripts in the code folder.
 Or: